Lechatroger/microbit_BLE_services_nodes/README.md

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/settings.png)

-4. Place 'Microbit_2.0' folder in your Node-RED functions folder: /home/pi/.node-red/lib/functions .
+4. Place 'Microbit_nodes' folder in your Node-RED functions folder: /home/pi/.node-red/lib/functions .

 # 3. Development

-There are two ways to program your microbit: with the microbit online compiler or with the Mbed C++ online compiler.
+There are two ways to program your microbit: with the microbit JavaScript online compiler or with the Mbed C++ online compiler.

 ## 3.1.
 Microbit JavaScript online compiler

-For basic usage of the microbit, the microbit-BLE project is appropriated.
+For basic usage of the microbit, the microbit_BLE project is appropriated.
 It only starts all bluetooth services.
-The services needed are then chosen through the Node-RED functions (see section 1.2.3).
+The services needed are then chosen through the Node-RED functions (see section 3.3.2).

 >To do:
->- Upload 'microbit-BLE.hex' on the microbit flash drive
+>- Upload 'microbit_BLE.hex' on the microbit's flash drive

-The microbit-BLE project is set up such as no pairing is required: anyone can connect via Bluetooth.
+The microbit_BLE project is set up such as no pairing is required: anyone can connect via Bluetooth.

-The figure on the right shows the microbit-BLE project from the microbit online compiler.
+The figure on the right shows the microbit_BLE project from the microbit online compiler.

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/MicrobitBLE.png)